veyon/docs/admin/reference.rst

     This setting allows specifying the sort order for computers in the monitor view.
 If the caption is configured to display only user names it may make sense to change the sort order to *Only user name* as well.

     **Default:** *Computer and user name*

+.. index:: Thumbnail spacing

+Thumbnail spacing
+    The vertical and horizontal spacing between thumbnails can be configured through this setting.

+    **Default:** *16 px*

+**Advanced**

+This section is only visible in advanced view mode.

+Computer name source
+    By default Veyon Master uses the computer name from the configured network object directory as computer name and displays it below the thumbnails, depending on user interface settings.
+If no dedicated computer name is available, the host address (hostname or IP address) of the computer is used.
+This behavior can be overridden by setting the computer name source to one of the available options.

+Computer UID role
+    Veyon Master computes internal UIDs for each computer to store which computers are selected and where they were placed manually (when using custom computer arrangement).
+By default the UID is calculated from the computer name, host address and MAC address.
+When working with thin clients, usually the Veyon Service runs in the virtual sessions/machines which thin clients connect to.
+Computer UIDs then are related to the names or addresses of the virtual sessions/machines and not to the thin clients.
+It's therefore not possible to create a persistent custom computer arrangements representing the thin clients with their physical positions.
+The recommended solution is to configure the Veyon Service such that it provides name or address of the thin clients in the :ref:`session metadata <RefSessionMetadata>` and to set the computer UID role to :guilabel:`Session metadata hash`.

 Behaviour